JamesAGarcia/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-settings-ui-reference.md

 # Site Settings UI Reference

-To view a Site's settings, open the *Product Menu* and go to *Configuration* &rarr; *Settings*, where you 'll see the following tabs:
+To view a Site's settings, open the *Site Menu* and go to *Configuration* &rarr; *Settings*, where you 'll see the following tabs:

 * [General](#general)
 * [Social](#social)